404notDeeksha/reactjs-interview-questions/README.md

    React Components are reusable building blocks for creating UI.

 7. ### What is npm?
-What is role of node_modules folder?

    npm - *node package manager* is standard package manager for NodeJs.
 It is used to *install, manage & share* **Js packages & dependencies** for NodeJs project. <br/> In react, npm does Project initialisation, Running & Building Apps, Dependencies Management, Script Execution (define & run custom scripts), Efficient Package Installation, Version Control (package.json), & Collaboration & Code Sharing.

+8. ###  What is role of node_modules folder?

     node_modules folder is a directory *automatically created* at root of your project when you *install packages* using npm.
 It is *storage location* of all *external dependencies* required by your project.